isabella232/livefyre.en/help/using/c-streams/c-instagram-rules.md

 >[!NOTE]
 >
 >Before you create an Instagram stream, you must add at least one Instagram business account to the **[!UICONTROL Social Accounts]** section in **[!UICONTROL Network Settings]**.
-For more information on how to configure an Instagram account, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).
+For more information on how to configure an Instagram account, see [About Instagram Accounts](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).

 Create Instagram Rules based on @mentions or hashtag.